gtv1k/GitGud/README.md

 [Tutorial](https://youtu.be/eTOgjQ9o4vQ)

 Branches are used to develop features isolated from each other. <br>
-Git flow makes it so you don't have to manually handle those yourself anymore. <br>
+Git flow makes it so you don't have to manually handle those yourself, it creates and deletes them for you. <br>

 It follows a pattern where you have different type of branches: <br>
 - The `stable` branch is the latest release of your project. <br>